apsdehal/awesome-ctf/README.md

 _If you know a tool that isn't present here, feel free to open a pull request._

+In case of tools/repos with huge code, I will add tool title and description to readme only.

 # Requirements

 - java